-Checkers (also known as draughts), is a group of strategy board games for two players which involve diagonal moves of uniform game pieces.
+Checkers game (also known as draughts), is a group of strategy board games for two players which involve diagonal moves of uniform game pieces.

 It is a classic board game that has been enjoyed by people of all ages for centuries.
 The game is played on a board consisting of 64 squares arranged in an 8×8 grid.
 Each player has 12 checkers, or draughts, which are typically colored black and white.
 The objective of the game is to capture all of your opponent’s checkers or block their movement so they cannot make any more moves.